TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 38/Psalms 38.4.md

 ---

-For mine iniquities are gone over my head: As a heavy burden they are too heavy for me.
+For my iniquities have gone over my head.
+As a heavy burden, they are too heavy for me.